-- 2. Reasonably constant membership of the SACRE has been maintained but unfortunately one of the three SACRE meetings held was inquorate. - 3.
-Matters discussed during the year included: - The RE Council's Commission on RE Final Report - The Prevent Agenda - Ramadan Guidance - Funding and other LA Support for SACRE - The new OFSTED Framework and its implications for RE - Plans for the Review and Revision of the Agreed Syllabus - 4.
-Ramadan Guidance is provided by SACRE Member Naif Sheikh (Group A Muslim) and the guidelines were sent out to all schools in the Borough.
+- 2. Reasonably constant membership of the SACRE has been maintained but unfortunately the SACRE Meeting held in the autumn term was inquorate. - 3.
+Matters discussed during the year included: - Funding and other LA Support for SACRE - Inspection Findings relating to RE based on the new OFSTED Framework - The Review and Revision of the Agreed Syllabus - Support for the Implementation of the New Agreed Syllabus - 4.
+Ramadan Guidance is provided by SACRE Member Naif Sheikh (Group A Muslim) in consultation with SACRE and the guidelines were sent out to all schools in the Borough via School Staff Zone. - 5.
+In the summer meeting, SACRE Members who were also members of the Agreed Syllabus Conference voted to adopt the latest version of Living Difference the previous agreed syllabus from Hampshire County Council.
+This 'parent' syllabus exists in two forms South Coast and London and obviously the London one has been chosen for Hammersmith and Fulham as it more fully reflects the diversity of religious and other beliefs in the area.